google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 The Annoying

 The pull cord takes some effort.
-If you have shoulder problems or arthritis, you'll struggle.
-There's no electric start option even at this price point.
+If you have shoulder problems or arthritis, you'll struggle — there's no electric start option at any price point on this model.

 You need to store fuel.
 Gasoline degrades after 3-6 months, so you'll need to rotate your fuel supply or use stabilizer.
 And you can't store a gas generator indoors — the fumes are dangerous.